 The pain, suffering and emotional trauma from an injury can have serious implications for your financial well-being and that of your family.
 The last thing you want to deal with after a lengthy recovery is the cost of your medical bills, lost wages, and damaged property.

 Your case may warrant a personal injury lawsuit.
-Since these cases can become complicated, getting help from an attorney at the Law Offices of Ogle, Elrod & Baril, PLLC is an important part of getting compensation for the damages you deserve.
+Since these cases can become complicated, getting help from an attorney at OEB Law, PLLC is an important part of getting compensation for the damages you deserve.
 Our Chattanooga personal injury lawyers can gather evidence from the accident scene and collect information from insurers and police to prove your case.
 Call us today at 865-546-1111 for a free case evaluation.

 What steps should I take after an injury?